 Consumers spend hours on social media.
 Sharing the same advertisements or promotional posts does nothing unless your audience responds and engages with your content.

 While there is value in keeping a continuous flow of content on your social feeds, it’s also crucial to create a hotel marketing strategy that centers on engagement.
 Interact with your audience by:

 - Using social listening tools to catch social media mentions.

 - Defining key moments for support staff to engage potential guests.

 - Asking for user-generated content through giveaways and contests.

 13. Enhance User Experience on Your Website

 Analyze user data to determine if your website provides information that guests need to complete their booking.
 Then, review how your site performs across a variety of devices.
-Get the most from your website by taking actions that improve user experience and focus on high-impact strategies.
+Get the most from your website by taking actions that improve user experience and focus on high-impact website marketing strategies.

 - Invest in a user-friendly chatbot.

 - Make your contact information easy to find.